Some Tooltips: Per-participant timeslot info at your cursor tip

 If the timeslot is in the past, you can also see the date and time participation was marked:

-The information itself is not new, of course.
-You can see these data in e.g., the Download Participant List for a given study.
+The tooltip display information itself is not new, of course.
+You can find these data in e.g., the Download Participant List for a given study.
 What’s new is how incredibly convenient and easy these tooltips make getting the most crucial facts.
 And because you are already looking at a particular timeslot for a given study, you’re getting data more specific than you would from looking at participation for the entire study at once.

 For a final illustration of how useful this can be, as well as what you might see for a particular study type and participant status, consider “the curious incident” of the automatically ungranted credit for an online study.
 What do we mean here?
 Apart from the Conan Doyle reference (The Adventure of the Silver Blaze), we’re referring to participants who have signed up for an online study but haven’t received credit, even though the study is set up for automatic credit granting.
 Here’s what you’d see: